willemevenwel/opa-commandline-test-report/README.md

 # OPA Test Container (with ocov)

 This container provides a lightweight environment for testing [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) policies with coverage reporting using [`ocov`](https://github.com/C5T/ocov).

+**Special thanks to the authors of the [`ocov`](https://github.com/C5T/ocov) project for making coverage reporting for OPA so accessible and user-friendly.
+This project would not be possible without their excellent work.**

 ## Features
 - OPA CLI (latest release)